FRMDN: Flow-based Recurrent Mixture Density Network: Introduction

-Applicability of the proposed method has been examined for a well-known reinforcement learning problem, called the world model \cite{WorldModelNips}.
-The experimental results verify the improvement of the proposed method in comparison with basic RMDN in terms of NLL.
-Moreover, the performance of the controller in the case of FRMDN outperforms the baseline in terms of Average Cumulative Reward (ACR) for fewer population size.
+At first, applicability of the proposed method is examined for modeling image sequences.
+Modeling image sequences has been used in a well-known model-based Reinforcement Learning (RL) problem, called the world model \citep{WorldModelNips}.
+Using similar logic as in \citep{WorldModelNips}, a vision unit is used with a convolutional variational auto-encoder to encode each image in a compact representation.
+Then, FRMDN instead of RMDN is used to model the encoded image sequence.
+The experimental results verify the improvement of the proposed method in comparison with a basic RMDN in terms of the NLL.

+The second experiment is done for speech modeling on three datasets (Blizzard, TIMIT, Accent).
+The experiments indicate the superiority of the proposed method in terms of the NLL.
+It should be mentioned that in this experiment, we report the results for diagonal covariance matrices for FRMDNs, because adding a low-rank matrix to a diagonal matrix does not improve the results.

+In end, the applicability of the proposed method is examined for image modeling on two datasets (MNIST, CIFAR10).
+The fairly good quality of the generated images on MNIST dataset and defeating state-of-the-art auto-regressive methods in terms of the NLL verify the observed performance in the two previous applications.

-The paper is organized as follows.
-Section \ref{background} briefly introduces the background of this research, such as RMDN and Flow-based neural networks.
-Section \autoref{SectionProposedMethod} proposes FRMDN.
-Experimental results of FRMDN on a famous reinforcement learning problem are presented in Section \ref{experiment}.
-Finally, the paper is concluded in Section \ref{conclusion}.
+The paper is organized as follows. \SectionRef{sec:background} reviews some related works to this research. \SectionRef{sec:preliminaries} briefly introduces the preliminaries of this research, such as RMDN and NFs. \SectionRef{sec:proposed} proposes FRMDN.
+Experimental results of FRMDN for three applications, sequence image modeling, speech modeling, and single image modeling, are presented in \SectionRef{sec:experiment}.
+Finally, the paper is concluded in \SectionRef{sec:conclusion}.

-\section{\bf Background}
+\section{Background}